gthvn1/prog_with_effects/Readme.md

 # Concurrent Programming with Effect Handlers

-- To better understand OCaml effects we will follow this [tutorial](https://github.com/ocaml-multicore/ocaml-effects-tutorial?tab=readme-ov-file).
+- To better understand *OCaml* effects we will follow this [tutorial](https://github.com/ocaml-multicore/ocaml-effects-tutorial?tab=readme-ov-file).

 # Some Definitions

-- ADT: Algebraic Data Type (aka "tagged union" or "variant type")
+- **ADT**: Algebraic Data Type (aka "tagged union" or "variant type")
     - it as a constructor
     - it carries or not some data
     - all constructor returns the same type